hashicorp/vault/website/source/docs/configuration/storage/oci-object-storage.html.md

 To use the OCI ObjectStorage Vault storage backend, you must have a OCI account.
 Either using the API or web interface, create the data bucket and lock bucket if enabling high availability.

-The OCI object storage backend does not support creating the buckets automatically at this time, but this could be a future enhancement.
+The OCI object storage backend does not support creating the buckets automatically at this time.

 ## `OCI ObjectStorage` Authentication